Risk-Aware Autonomous Driving with Linear Temporal Logic Specifications: Risk-aware control

 \textbf{From continuous dynamics to MDP:} To abstract $\mathcal{M}_v$ from the vehicle dynamics model with uncertainty, we first discretize the state space $\mathbb{X}$ by gridding, where the finite state set $S$ comprises the centers of the grid cells.
-For simplicity, this implementation considers only the horizontal positions of vehicles in $\mathcal{M}_v$.
+For simplicity, this implementation considers only the planar positions of vehicles in $\mathcal{M}_v$.
 Similarly, the continuous input space $\mathbb{U}$ is discretized into a finite action set $A$ using appropriate interface functions.
 In this implementation, the transition probabilities are predefined by experts, which can also be generated autonomously and formally~\cite{van2022temporal}.
-Additionally, $\AP$ is determined by corresponding propositions in specifications, and the labeling function $\mathcal{L}$ can be extracted from the semantic maps in the perception module.
+Additionally, the set of atomic propositions $\AP$ is determined by corresponding propositions in specifications, and the labeling function $\mathcal{L}$ can be extracted from the semantic maps in the perception module.
+Since perception is beyond the scope of this paper, the labels are manually assigned in this implementation.

-\textbf{Control refinement:} By solving the LP problem in Eq.~\eqref{eq:lp}, an optimal policy, $\pi$ for $\mathcal{M}_v$, is obtained such that the next action be determined according to $\pi$.
+\textbf{Control refinement:} By solving the LP problem in Eq.~\eqref{eq:lp}, an optimal policy, $\pi$ for $\mathcal{M}_v$, is obtained such that the next action can be determined according to $\pi$.
 To track the reference state denoted by $\mathbf{x}_{r}\!\in\!\mathbb{X}$ corresponding to the next action, a model predictive controller (MPC) is designed to drive the dynamic model of vehicles, formulated as follows,